Cynthia-mbesa/alx-system_engineering-devops/0x00-shell_basics/README.md

  File type. this script prints the type of the file named iamafile We are symbols, and inhabit symbols. this script creates a symbolic link to /bin/ls, named __ls__ Copy HTML files. this script copies all the HTML files from the current working directory to the parent of the working directory, but only copy file s that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory
- Let’s move. this script deletes all files in the current working directory that end with the character ~
+ Let’s move. this script moves all files beginning with an uppercase letter to the directory /tmp/u